AutoxingTech/axbot_restbook/docs/reference/services.md

 curl -X POST http://192.168.25.25:8090/services/stop_collecting_landmarks
 ```

-The result is stored in:
+The result is stored at:

 ```bash
 curl http://192.168.25.25:8090/collected_data
 ```

-The collected data serves as raw materials.
-The developer must insert landmarks into [overlays](./overlays.md#landmarks) for them to work.
+The collected data serves as raw material.
+Developers must manually insert these landmarks into [overlays](./overlays.md#landmarks) for them to be used.

 ## Clear Fall Risk Warning